canhta/CareCircle/docs/mockups.md

     *   Member List: Shows all members in the group.
     *   Shared Data View: A dashboard showing the health data the patient has chosen to share.
     *   "Invite Member" button.
+    *   One-tap shortcuts to call or message the patient using their preferred external applications (e.g., Zalo, native Phone/SMS).
 *   **Function**: View shared data, manage members, and control data sharing permissions.
 The AI alert prompts caregivers to check in when potential issues arise.
 *   **Screen Flow**:
     *   "Invite Member" -> Generates a shareable link (FR-6.2).